-Solana (SOL) feels like a cryptocurrency from one of these futuristic societies.
+Solana feels like a cryptocurrency from a futuristic society.

 Transactions on Solana are almost instantaneous and with incredibly low transaction fees it’s a viable competitor for fiat credit card transactions.
 With its smart contract capabilities, utilities like non-fungible tokens (NFTs) can also be built on Solana.
 Low transaction fees alone are drawing in a lot of retail investors, developers and artists onto its platform.
 Basically, it’s Ethereum but faster and cheaper.

 Despite outages and some technical issues, SOL is one of the top cryptocurrencies by market cap.
 In 2021 we saw Solana rise from $0.50 all the way up to $259 USD as of November 2021.